 Doors will open at 6pm.

-Food can be ordered from Lucky and Pep’s and delivered to the venue.
+Food can be ordered from Lucky and Pep’s or Ocean Masters which will be delivered to the venue.

 Drinks can be ordered at the bar and consumed at one’s table.

 In this season, The Bigger Picture Club members have enjoyed Thelma & Louise in December, Juno in February, The Guernsey Literary & Potato Peel Pie Society in March and Three Billboards outside Ebbing, Missouri in April and Dog Day Afternoon in May.
 This June we look forward to presenting a Jack Nicholson classic, As Good As It Gets.

 THREE BILLBOARDS OUTSIDE EBBING, MISSOURI

 DOG DAY AFTERNOON